Acatenango and Fuego Volcanoes

 There are two reasons that keep people from sleeping on their climb of Acatenango.
 That is, the people are cold and can't sleep, or they stay awake to get a chance to see Fuego erupts.
 By looking at the photos, you understand which reason kept me awake.

 On the adjacent photo, we see Agua Volcano with some lights.
 At the summit, there are antennas with some spot lights.
 On the right, we see the Pacaya Volcano in fire.
-It's the volcano I visited as described in the previous blog.
+It's the volcano I visited as described in the previous post.

 Then, it's Fuego's turn to offers an extraordinary show.
 I have not yet completed this trip, but it's surely going to be the best show during this journey.